Want to learn more about this at Kettering Health?Learn More

 Carrying the weighted pain of other parents who weren’t so lucky, you expect to walk away unscathed.

-But Bethanie Shepherd knows all too well that a near miss with your worst fears doesn’t always leave you unscathed.
+But Bethanie Shepherd knows all too well that a near miss with your worst fears doesn’t always leave you without scars.

 Bethanie braced herself in her seat, looking out the car window, wondering how this could have happened.